 At any point, use the breadcrumb navigation (Networks | [Subnet Name]) if you are not sure where you are in the network hierarchy.

-- On the Subnets page, click the + icon or press N. The Create new subnet modal opens.
+Click the + icon or press N to open the Create new subnet modal.

-- Select the new subnet from the list to view its associated metadata and usage in the sidebar.
+Select the new subnet from the list to view its associated metadata and usage in the data panel.

-- You can adjust some of the metadata fields of a subnet (including its name, description, status, and tags) from the Metadata tab.
-You must update the subnet status to assigned before you can add it to a scope group.
+You can adjust some of the metadata fields of a subnet (including its name, description, status, and tags) from the Metadata tab.
+You must update the subnet status to assigned before adding it to a scope group.

 You can merge subnets that share the same netmask and penultimate bit.
 The result must equal a valid subnet in CIDR notation.
 You can merge assigned subnets, but you cannot merge a mixture of planned and assigned subnets.

-- On the Subnets page, click Select, then select the subnets that you want to merge.
+On the Subnets page, click Select and select the subnets you want to merge.

-When you re-parent a subnet, you move the subnet and each child address to a new prefix.
+When you re-parent a subnet, you reassign the subnet and each child address to a new prefix.

 To re-parent a subnet: